jymcheong/ETW-tutorialSet/ETW Helper Class/ProcessStart/README.md

 >Notice there are only two approaches that cannot be detected via commandline string.

 For those that can be detected via commandline string, notice `shadow` & `delete` are the keywords (lowercase the string for substring matches) that present for all of them.
+Be mindful that characters like `^` (for cmd.exe) & Powershell concatenation operators like `+` can be used to obfuscate commandline string against simple substring matching.
+Edit distance functions will be useful here.

 ### What's defenders' next best move?
 >Since the attack does a delete, your ETW agent just simply run a backup again.
 The malware logic most likely will still thinks it has successfully wiped the shadow copies.